 There are many different nutritional needs that a pregnant woman needs to be aware of, and increasing one's calorie needs is one of them.
-This week, Mint Nutrition Clinic is targeting the question, how many calories do pregnant women need?
+This week, Mint Nutrition Clinic and our nutritionists and registered dietitians are targeting the question, how many calories do pregnant women need?
 And, why?
-Please be aware that this article has been written by a competent nutritionist at Mint Nutrition Clinic, and all of the information discussed is evidence-based.
+Please be aware that this article has been written by a competent nutritionist and/or registered dietitian at Mint Nutrition Clinic, and all of the information discussed is evidence-based.

 First Trimester and Calorie Needs (Weeks 1-12)